Life and Culture

 Express Entry is a points-based system, where your profile is scored according to the Comprehensive ranking System (CRS) and ranked against other applicants in draws, which are usually held every 2 weeks.
 The highest scoring profile will then be invited to apply for permanent residence in Canada.

-The Ontario Provincial Nominee Program (OINP) allows candidates with the opportunity to express interest in immigrating to the province through one of 3 categories:
+The Ontario Provincial Nominee Program (OINP) allows candidates the opportunity to express interest in immigrating to the province through one of 3 categories:

 - Employer Job Offer Category;